t-site/if-unix-runaway/README.txt

 	SMALL INDUCTOR
 	ILLEGAL ENERGY SETUP IN BIOS
 	AND ANOMARY SKIN
-If you are mania of japanese culture, immediatly know what happen.
+If you are mania of ***anese culture, immediatly know what happen.

 SELECT LINUX DISTRIBUTION